dshhh/unchain/README.md

 This box is portable and built for traveling, public Wi-Fi environments, and working remotely.
 It's super easy to use:

-- You can use WAN port or connect wirelessly to public hotspots (see 'Repeater mode'), it will be auto detected
+- You can use the WAN port or connect wirelessly to public hotspots (see 'Repeater mode') - The used port will be auto detected
-- Use switch button to turn VPN on/off (Left = ON / Right = OFF), keep the button left and VPN always starts automatically
+- Use the switch button to disconnect the VPN (Left = ON / Right = OFF) - Keep the button left to always let the VPN start automatically
-- Simply connect your devices via LAN or WLAN
+- Simply connect your devices via LAN port or Wi-Fi network

-Keep in mind that there is no kill switch since this is not meant to be a privacy protector.
-Your traffic will be highly encrypted but the actual purpose of this VPN is to penetrate firewalls and allow you to use blocked protocols like IPsec in weird locations.
+Keep in mind that thus VPN traffic is highly encrypted there will be no kill switch since this is not meant to be a privacy protector.
+The purpose of this VPN is to penetrate firewalls and allowing the user to use blocked protocols like IPsec in weird locations.
 Be safe and happy travels!

 ## Troubleshooting

-- Sometimes it helps to turn off 'DNS Rebinding Attack Protection' if you encounter problems with obtaining the captive portal from public hotspots
+- Sometimes it helps to turn off 'DNS Rebinding Attack Protection' if you encounter problems with obtaining the captive portal from public hotspots.
-- DNS queries will be sent to the hotspot gateway, to route them through VPN as well set 'Manual DNS Server Settings' to 192.168.30.1
+- DNS queries will be sent to the default gateway.
+This could be considered a DNS leak.
+To encrypt your DNS queries and route them through the VPN as well use the web interface and set 'Manual DNS Server Settings' to '192.168.30.1'.

 ## Info